OFFICE OF THE UNITED STATES ATTORNEY

 1125 Chapline Street, Federal Building, Suite 3000 ● Wheeling, WV 26003

 (304) 234-0100 ● Contact: Chris Zumpetta-Parr, Public Affairs Specialist

 FOR IMMEDIATE RELEASE

-CLARKSBURG, WEST VIRGINIA — Two individuals were named in separate Indictments returned on January 4, 2011, by a Federal Grand Jury sitting in Clarksburg, West Virginia.
+CLARKSBURG, WEST VIRGINIA - Two individuals were named in Indictments returned by a federal grand jury sitting in Clarksburg, West Virginia, on November 7, 2012.

 United States Attorney William J. Ihlenfeld, II, announced that:

 ISAAC JACKSON, age 24, of Sutton, West Virginia, was named in a two-count Indictment charging him with one count of Assaulting a Federal Officer/Employee and one count of Assault on Federal Property, on July 13, 2012, at the Bee Run recreation area on Sutton Lake.
 If convicted, JACKSON faces up to 8 years imprisonment and a $250,000 fine on the first count and 6 months imprisonment and a $5,000 fine on the second count.
 The case will be prosecuted by Assistant United States Attorney Andrew R. Cogar and was investigated United States Army Corp of Engineers - Park Rangers.